Outback travel tips

 Australia often refers to a pub, especially in rural areas.
 These hotels

-hotel is a pub
+hotel / pub

-where you get tasty & inexpensive meals.
+is the place where you get tasty & inexpensive meals, and meet the locals.

 These days, more and more hotels have a motel or cabin section attached.
 So it is always worth to ask what they offer.

 Even if there won't be many "5 star" facilities in the Outback, a decent bed is always waiting for you wherever you go.